Growth exposes what the organization has outgrown.

 These moments are not signs of failure.
-They are signs of exposure, and at times of stalled momentum, when familiar ways of operating no longer generate the progress they once did.
+They are signs of exposure.
+Growth, change, or stalled momentum can reveal where familiar ways of operating no longer generate the progress they once did.

 Evolve the system that leads.

-Why Leadership Systems Must Evolve as Organizations Grow
+Why Leadership and Organizational Capacity Must Evolve as Companies Grow

 As organizations scale, three forces intensify simultaneously: